Frequently Asked Questions

 That’s the question we began asking ourselves 5 years ago, and after setting up numerous field trails on our affiliate farms, at universities and just about anywhere we could get our hands on.
 What we got was a resounding, "yes"!
 Not only can you grow plants with BioChar, but you can grow them at less cost and in some cases even increase the yield.
 In our 2008 tomato transplant trials at Virginia Tech we found an average 48% increase in yield with just 2-4 cups of our carbon based soil amendment for every 5 gallons of planting mix.
 The reason we get this crop response is because we inoculate biochar with beneficial soil microorganisms.
 So our product is BioChar plus beneficial microbes.
 It is the action of these organisms that we believe is what is increasing nutrient use efficiency and over health of plants.
 Observations in the field have also verified reduced need for irrigation where carbon based amendments were applied.

-Yes, if available now from C6 Scientific in Asheville, NC.
+Yes, it's available now from CharGrow, LLC, Mills River, North Carolina.
 This is the same product we are using in our corn and tomato trials.
-We now call it CHARGrow ®.

-7. How do I use and apply CHARGrow ®. ?
+6. How do I use and apply CHARGrow ® Original.?

 CHARGrow ®. can be broadcast, or applied through drop spreaders in most applications.
 When we apply it to our corn and soybean crops we drop it in the furrow right next to the seed.
 That way it will begin to support plant growth as soon as the seed germinates.
 More on application rates is available on this site in our product applications section.